Does Dry Soup Mix Go Bad? Shelf Life, Storage, and How to Use Them

 What is the shelf life of dry soup mixes?

-How to make sense of manufacturer dates on packaging
+How to make sense of the dates on the package

-Per their website, Bob’s Red Mill Vegetable Soup Mix, for example, has a 24-month shelf life.
-However, they also state that shelf life can potentially be extended by about six months from the “best by” date printed on the package if the mix is frozen or stored in an airtight container in a cool, dry place.
+Per their website, Bob’s Red Mill Vegetable Soup Mix, has a 24-month shelf life, and you’ll notice this is a very basic mixture.
+They also state that shelf life can potentially be extended by about six months from the “best by” date printed on the package if the mix is frozen or stored in an airtight container in a cool, dry place.

 How to store dry soup mixes for longest shelf-life